Civil & Coastal Engineering Department Admissions

 The Department of Civil & Coastal Engineering has been a recognized leader in innovative educational programs and is widely considered to be among the top programs in the United States.
 A department with a strong emphasis on social consciousness, UF’s Civil & Coastal Engineering department continues to graduate men and women who make outstanding contributions to the public through business, industry, education, and government.
 We encourage you to join this ever growing population of individuals within the Gator Nation!
 Learn more about the undergraduate program.

-Civil & Coastal Engineering offers graduate study and research opportunities in nine areas: Coastal & Oceanographic Engineering, Coastal Ecosystem Dynamics, Geosystems Engineering, Materials & Pavements Engineering, Public Works Engineering, Structural Engineering, Sustainable Materials & Construction Engineering, Transportation Engineering, and Water Systems.
+Civil & Coastal Engineering offers graduate study and research opportunities in nine areas: Coastal & Oceanographic Engineering, Coastal Ecosystem Dynamics, Geosystems Engineering, Materials & Pavements Engineering, New Infrastructure Planning and Management, Structural Engineering, Sustainable Materials & Construction Engineering, Transportation Engineering, and Water Systems.
 Research may involve theoretical developments, physical testing, and computer modeling.
 The department’s entire research program is directed toward engineering for the public benefit.

 We also offer a non-thesis, non-research based distance education (online) Master’s degree.